 - See the iconic wildlife of the southern ocean: penguins, whales, elephant seals and more

 - Explore the rugged and beautiful pampas, steppes and mountain vistas of Patagonia

 - Visit vast private parklands by special arrangement with their owners

 - Experience the raw beauty of must-see Chilean fjords

 - Begin your adventure in the cosmopolitan capital of Buenos Aires

 We’ll venture to the Karukinka Natural Park, a bountiful reserve of sub-Antarctic woodlands, peat bogs, windswept steppes, and snowcapped mountain ranges, spanning 1,160 square miles.
 Established in 2004 by a gift from global investment bank Goldman Sachs to the Wildlife Conservation Society, We’ll visit Karukinka by special permission.
-And we’ll also enjoy exclusive access to another private park called Yendegaia, a stunning 95,000 pristine acres that forms a landscape bridge between two of Patagonia’s wild areas.
-We’re invited to explore this land, privately held by Kris and Doug Tompkins, wilderness advocates who saw its conservation potential and have successfully worked to preserve it.
+And we’ll also enjoy access to another park called Yendegaia, a stunning 95,000 pristine acres that forms a landscape bridge between two of Patagonia’s wild areas.
+Recently given to the Chilean government, Yendegaia was established by Kris and Doug Tompkins, wilderness advocates who saw its conservation potential and have successfully worked to preserve it.

 Take advantage of superb photo ops

 You’ll have a National Geographic photographer as your traveling companion, to inspire you and provide tips in the field.
 And the services of a Lindblad Expeditions-National Geographic certified photo instructor, as well––to help you turn your point-and-shoot camera into an aim & create.
 You’ll find no end of subjects, and the help you need to return home with your best photos ever.